-Once you have become an AAMET Accredited Certified Practitioner or Advanced Practitioner, your Practitioner membership fee will come up for renewal annually.
+Once you have become an AAMET Accredited Certified Practitioner (or Advanced Practitioner or Trainer), your membership fee and certification will come up for renewal annually.
 In order to renew, you need to have completed two requirements during that year.

 The AAMET renewal requirements are intended to serve you well and allow you to steadily increase your competence and skill as an EFT practitioner.
 For most people, continuing to learn and expand their knowledge and skills in the healing arts is something they are doing anyway.
 In addition, our requirement of annual mentoring, whether individual or group, affirms the value of community and connection as well as the great benefit of discussing your EFT work with an experienced AAMET trainer/mentor.